AliDehbansiahkarbon/EasyDBMigrator/README.md

 # EasyDBMigrator ![EasyDBMigrator](https://github.com/AliDehbansiahkarbon/EasyDB/assets/5601608/99f201d8-8705-469c-97f3-f01e90904261)

-## EasyDbMigrator is a database migration library for Delphi, built to streamline the database evolution, available in 32-Bit and 64-Bit.
+## EasyDbMigrator is a database migration library designed for Delphi.
+It simplifies database evolution and is available in both 32-Bit and 64-Bit versions.
-## Migrations are kinda structured objects to alter your database schema and are an alternative to creating lots of SQL scripts that have to be run manually by every developer involved.
+## Migrations are structured objects designed to alter your database schema.
+They provide an alternative to creating numerous SQL scripts that would require manual execution by every developer involved.
-Migrations solve the problem of evolving a database schema for multiple databases (for example, the developer's local database, the test database, and the production database).
-Database schema changes are described in classes written in Delphi that can be checked into a version control system.
+When dealing with multiple databases, such as the developer's local database, test database, and production database, migrations are a helpful solution for evolving a database schema.
+These changes to the schema are recorded in Delphi classes, which can then be committed to a version control system.

 # Supported Databases